material-motion/material-motion/specifications/directors.md

       runtime.commit(transaction)
     }

+## Event handling

+The Director may want to store a reference to the Runtime in order to commit new Intentions in response to different events.

 **Gestures**.
-This is also a good opportunity for the Director to register any new gesture recognizers.
 The Director will want to store the Runtime so that it can make further Transactions at a later point.

     function onGesture(gesture) {
       if gesture.state == Ended {